ryanraposo/codeui/USAGE.md

 ## <sup>2</sup> Presets

-A list of 2k+ colors are provided for use.
-They (if any exist) will always appear below your favorites.
+A list of 2k+ colors are also provided for use.
+They will appear below any favorites you have stored.

 ## Allowable values